SonnyK33/obsidian/GDP.md

 imports are negated to prevent double counting consumption and investment of goods that were produced abroad

 This means the sum of all income is that which is produced from consumption, private investment, government goods and services, and exports

+GDP - C - I - G = X-M
+(GDP - C - G) - I = X-M

+The difference between national income and private and government consumption is savings:
+S - I = X-M
+This is ignoring income from abroad (also implies GDP = GNP).
+So savings gap is equal to the trade balance and approximately the current account.

 Income can also only be used for a few purposes - consumption, private savings, taxes, or sent abroad:
 GDP = C + S(private) + taxes + Tr